Presentation

 Rock Legends

 His style was direct and spontaneous.
 He was unafraid to ask his models to pose in unexpected places, or to capture more relaxed moments.
-Today, that’s perfectly routine.
-But at the time, it was groundbreaking.
-The world’s media, from Vogue to Paris Match, snapped up his work.
-Some of his photos even went so far as to shape the identity artists carved into the collective imagination for posterity.
-Think a glam David Bowie, the electrifying energy of Elton John or a pouting Mick Jagger – all legends who have ultimately gone down in history.
-At a time when photography was (already) the best way to create a mythos, it transformed these musicians into icons.
+If this, today, is perfectly normal, it was groundbreaking at the time.
+Medias from all over the world, from Vogue to Paris Match, fought over his work.
+Some of his photographs even played a significant role in shaping the ever-lasting identity of some artists – think David Bowie’s glam, Elton John’s electrifying energy, Mick Jagger’s pouting lips, all legends who have ultimately gone down in history.
+At a time when photography was (already) the best way to create a myth, he transformed these musicians into icons.
 O’Neill’s images are on permanent display in many museums and you can’t help but feel a twinge of nostalgia when contemplating his shots.

-You wonder whether there will ever be another era of such creative freedom and cultural revolution again, which spawned so many giants.
-If so, we can only hope that a photographer of Terry O’Neill's calibre is there to immortalise it.
+We might wonder whether there will ever be another era of such creative freedom and cultural revolution again, spawning so many giants.
+If so, we can only hope that a photographer of Terry O’Neill’s calibre would be there to immortalise it.

 LABYRINTHE VÉGÉTAL